Here at Advanced Vision Care, we are seeing an increasing trend of patients over the age of 40 turning to us to carry out laser eye surgery.

 If you are developing presbyopia and are aged over 40 and thinking of undertaking laser eye surgery then we do offer an alternative treatment to help restore youthful vision.

-It’s called Clear Lens Exchange (also known as Refractive Lens Exchange) and it’s a procedure that helps us roll back time to when you didn’t need glasses or contact lenses.
+It’s called Lens Replacement (also known as Refractive Lens Exchange) and it’s a procedure that helps us roll back time to when you didn’t need glasses or contact lenses.

-Advanced Vision Care is also one of the UK’s leaders in Clear Lens Exchange which can be utilised for age-related presbyopia as well as resolving short and long-sight issues.
+Advanced Vision Care is also one of the UK’s leaders in Lens Replacement which can be utilised for age-related presbyopia as well as resolving short and long-sight issues.

 This is the best option for those who are aged over 40 and who want clear vision without having to use glasses or contact lenses, and not undergo laser eye surgery.

-An initial consultation will tell us whether you are suitable for Clear Lens Exchange and you should bear in mind that it’s not suitable for everyone – a lot depends on your eye health, your lifestyle and job.
+An initial consultation will tell us whether you are suitable for Lens Replacement and you should bear in mind that it’s not suitable for everyone – a lot depends on your eye health, your lifestyle and job.

 Interested in Vision Correction?

-If you would like to find out more about Laser Eye Surgery or Clear Lens Exchange at Advanced Vision Care, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.
+If you would like to find out more about Laser Eye Surgery or Lens Replacement at Advanced Vision Care, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.